marcinwal/githubTree/readme.md

 Plan going forward is to add more functionality via D3 tools which should represent the tree in a nice way;

 I would like to solve same problem later in parallel way in C most likely(more reading needed).

+Main files are in public/javascript directory for the time being